spanag/eden/README.md

 ## Quickstart

-The easiest way to get started is to get the Python package: `pip install eden-simiulator` and then invoke EDEN from Python:
+The easiest way to get started is to get the Python package: `pip install eden-simulator` and then invoke EDEN from Python:
 ```python
 from eden_simulator import runEden